Kuzu Manju: Sweet Red Bean Paste Filled Kudzu Jelly

-Among such Japanese confections, “Manju (饅頭)” is a major type of Wagashi with several hundred years of history.
-It is a traditional Japanese bun filled with sweet red bean paste.
+Wagashi is the word for traditional Japanese confections, and “Manju (饅頭)” is a representative type of Wagashi with several hundred years of history.

-Although, in modern times, there are many variations of Manju, the dough is typically made from wheat flour.
-However, there exists a jelly-like Manju, which is known as a kind of “Kuzumochi (葛餅)”.
+The dough is typically made from wheat flour, but even a jelly-like Manju exists, which is actually a kind of “Kuzumochi (葛餅)”.

 Kuzu Manju (葛饅頭)

 Kuzumochi is a type of Wagashi that is made from kudzu arrowroot starch, sugar, and water.
-The Japanese confection has a translucent, milky-white color, and its cool appearance is perfect for summer.
+The Japanese sweet features its milky-white, translucent appearance which gives a fresh, cool impression perfect for summer.

-What I wanted to say above, the Kuzumochi whose name includes “Manju” is “Kuzu Manju (葛饅頭, くずまんじゅう)”.
-I actually purchased a Kuzu Manju at a supermarket near my house for this blog article.
+What I introduce here, the Kuzumochi whose name includes the word “Manju” is called “Kuzu Manju (葛饅頭, くずまんじゅう)”.

 Kuzu Manju (くずまんじゅう)

-As for the ingredient of the Kuzu Manju that I bought this time, it consists of reduced sugar syrup, sugar, Azuki red beans, powdered wafer, corn starch, agar, konjac powder, kudzu starch, and salt.
+Lastly, here is the ingredient list, Based on that, the Kuzu Manju I bought this time consists of reduced sugar syrup, sugar, Azuki red beans, powdered wafer, corn starch, agar, konjac powder, kudzu starch, and salt.